2Latinos/nuntiux/CONTRIBUTING.md

 ## License

-`nuntiux` is licensed under The [MIT](LICENSE.md) License, for all code.
+Nuntiux is licensed under The [MIT](LICENSE.md) License, for all code.

 ## Reporting a bug

-`nuntiux` is not perfect software and will be buggy.
+Nuntiux is not perfect software and will be buggy.

 Bugs can be reported via
 [GitHub issues: bug report](https://github.com/2Latinos/nuntiux/issues/new?template=bug_report.md).

-Some contributors and maintainers may be unpaid developers working on `nuntiux`, in their own time, with limited resources.
+Some contributors and maintainers may be unpaid developers working on Nuntiux, in their own time, with limited resources.
 We ask for respect and understanding, and will provide the same back.

 If your contribution is an actual bug fix, we ask you to include tests that, not only show the issue